 Targets for new development are expected to contribute to state specific targets.
-The NSW Waste and Sustainable Materials Strategy 2041 (DPIE 2021) sets a target of 80% average recovery rate from all waste streams by 2030.
-Each commercial and industrial development can contribute to this NSW State target through an effective waste management plan.
-Additionally, in the interests of Council's additional commitments to waste management controls, the construction and excavation procedures should endeavour to reach the following outlined target from the DCP:
+The NSW Waste and Sustainable Materials Strategy 2041 (DPE, 2021) sets a target of 80% average recovery rate from all waste streams by 2030.
+Analysis by DPE (2021) indicates that construction and demolition waste recovery rates in 2018-2019 were 77%.

-• Reduce the volume of demolition, construction and fit out waste, including excavation, going to landfill by 76%.
+To comply with Penrith Council's commitments to waste management, the construction and excavation procedures should endeavour reduce the volume of demolition, construction and fit out waste, including excavation, going to landfill by 76%.